aalacy/storelocatore-scrapers/apify/tayyabaq/storelocator/childrens_com/README.md

-This site isn't passing Phone and LatLngDuplicationValidator because of the data in the site.
+This site isn't passing LatLngDuplicationValidator because of the data in the site.